-What is Alternative Text (Alt Text)?
+What is Alternative (Alt) text?

-Alternative text, or “alt text” describes the content of images, graphs and charts.
-It should be added to every image that conveys meaning in instructional and communications materials including word processing documents, and slide presentations.
+It should be added to every image that conveys meaning in instructional and communications materials including websites, word processing documents, and slide presentations.

 There are two groups of people you need to consider when using or creating images in digital content: those who can see them and those who can't.